sara-nl/griddocs/source/Pages/Basics/sshkey_access.rst

 .. note:: In case that you have multiple keys in your ``.ssh/`` folder, you would need to specify the key that matches the .pub file that you uploaded on the SURFsara portal, i.e. ``ssh -i ~/.ssh/surfsarakey username@loui.grid.surfsara.nl``

 .. seealso:: Still need help?
-Contact :ref:`our helpdesk <helpdesk>`
+Contact us at helpdesk@surfsara.nl

 ..
 Links: